multicolor-rgb/GetSimple-CMS-repo-php-8.0-support/README.md

 ## GetSimple CMS php8.x support.

-Updates and patches for CMS & Plugins.
+Updates and patches for GS-CMS & Plugins.

 We spend hours in updates and developments so you dont have to.

-☕ If this project helped you reduce time to develop, you can give me a cup of coffee :)
+☕ If this project helped you reduce time to develop, you can give me a cup of coffee ☕

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=TW6PXVCTM5A72)

+---

 ### Downloads: